 We inform and prepare our residents and businesses to collaboratively plan and take action to more safely coexist with the risk of wildfires.

-We require adequate street signage be provided and maintained to ensure emergency services can quickly and efficiently respond.
+We require adequate street signage and premise identification be provided and maintained to ensure emergency services can quickly and efficiently respond.

 Policy PP-3.10 Community outreach

 We engage with local schools, community groups, and businesses to increase awareness of fire risk, prevention, and evacuation.